nekromant/esp8266-frankenstein/README.md

 * Firmware is unstable and randomly reboots.

 Just after flashing run wipeparams.
-Stored setting from older SDK tend to confuse Espressif's blobs and make them go nuts
+Stored settings from older SDK tend to confuse Espressif's blobs and make them go nuts

+* No way to connect to AP that has whitespaces in its name or password/No whitespace escaping

+Known limitation of microrl.
+Is on the TODO list

+* gpio controls only gpio0 and gpio2

+Known limitation, since only these are broken out on my modules.
+It's somewhere on my TODO list.